 Many of the soldiers in Special Forces during the 1950s and 1960s were in fact foreign nationals admitted under the Lodge Act.
 The Lodge-Philbin Act was a US federal law, passed on 30 June 1950, which allowed for the recruiting of foreign nationals into a military force fighting under the command of the US Armed Forces.

-Now to the most important aspect of your military service, AWOL, Dropped from the Rolls, Return to Military Control, assignment to the Army Personnel Confinement Facility, Fort Meade, MD and subsequent Discharge.
+Now to the most important aspect of your military service, AWOL, Dropped from the Rolls, Return to Military Control, assignment to the Army Personnel Confinement Facility, Fort Meade, MD, and subsequent Discharge.

 It is a disgrace that you would make that video, highlighting your false military service claims.
 You were not a Special Forces Green Beret.
 You never served in the 5th Special Forces Group or any other line Special Forces Unit.
-You disrespect every Special Forces soldier by your claims, you're wearing of our Beret, and your ridiculous tattoos claiming service in the 5th Special Forces Group, your tattoo of the Special Forces Crest you never earned and tattoo of the Combat Medic Badge with is nowhere in your military record.
+You disrespect every Special Forces soldier by your claims, you're wearing of our Beret, and your ridiculous tattoos claiming service in the 5th Special Forces Group, your tattoo of the Special Forces Crest you never earned the Combat Medic Badge with is nowhere in your military record.

 Donald Cakerice aka Donald Waterhawk you'll now be added to Guardians of the Green Beret Hall of Fakes, Frauds, and Phonies.